Here’s what to expect if you cancel home internet and tether your TV to your cell phone or laptop.

 - Know what the slowing speed is.
 Learn how slow the data speed will be after you reach your hotspot data limit.

-Pros and cons of using a mobile hotspot
+Pros and cons of using your phone's hotspot feature

 Using your cell phone as a mobile hotspot is handy while traveling and might be able to save you the cost of home internet service.
 But before you cancel your home internet plan, consider the lifestyle changes you’ll need to make, starting out by saying goodbye to weekend binge-watching.
 Let’s take a look at the pros and cons of creating a mobile hotspot from your phone.